 Lauren focuses on stories that reflect a wide range of human experience.
 She was co-editor of the PBS web series Music Makes a City Now and editor of The Long Ride, a documentary about the first Immigrant Workers’ Freedom Ride.
-She recently helped cut 4 Wheel Bob, the story of a man’s attempt to cross the Sierras in the wheelchair.
+She was recently on the editing team for 4 Wheel Bob, the story of a man’s attempt to cross the Sierras in the wheelchair.
 Her cinematography credits include An Acquired Taste: The Journey of Young Locavore Hunters and Symphony for Nature: Britt Orchestra at Crater Lake.
 Currently, Lauren is editing a film about Thomas Merton’s contribution to Buddhism in the West and co-directing The Girl That Got Away, the story of a 64-year-old transgender actor who must choose between her career and living her life as a woman.
 She is based in Berkeley.
 Her work can be found here.

 Vincent is a filmmaker and musician based in Oakland.
 His interest in taking on projects that reflect an experimental approach to the outdoors and the arts has been prevalent since his first homemade videos in the woods of New Hampshire.
 His work has found him working alongside guitar virtuoso Steve Vai in his studio, filming on rooftops in Hawaii, and being pulled by dogs in carts down the streets of suburban Los Angeles.

 His personal work can be found at Skeletal Productions.